A neighbour selection approach for identifying differential networks in conditional functional graphical models: Case study: effect of alcohol abuse on EEG functional connectivity

 \section{Case study: effect of alcohol abuse on EEG functional connectivity}

 We apply our method to a publicly available EEG dataset \citep{zhang1995,ingber1997} involving $ n = 122$ participants, including $77$ individuals diagnosed with alcohol use disorder (AUD) and $45$ control subjects.
-EEG recordings were collected during an object recognition task using a standard $61$-sensor EEG cap, one ground sensor placed on the nose, and two bipolar deviations recording the vertical and horizontal electrooculogram (EOG).
+EEG recordings were collected during an object recognition task using a standard $61$-sensor EEG cap, with one ground sensor placed on the nose and two bipolar derivations recording the vertical and horizontal electrooculogram (EOG).
 To obtain results comparable with those presented by \cite{zhao2022} we thus fixed $p=64$ and we relied on their preprocessed EEG data, where signals were filtered within the $\alpha$-frequency band (8–12.5 Hz) \citep{Knyazev2007, Zhu2014}.

-We applied our proposed method equipped with the \texttt{OR} symmetrization strategy, and considering as external variable a binary covariate that distinguishes the controls, chosen as the reference group $\mathcal{G}^0$, from the group, $\mathcal{G}^1$, of individuals with AUD.
+We applied our proposed method equipped with the \texttt{OR} symmetrization strategy, treating the binary covariate that distinguishes the controls (chosen as the reference group $Gr^0$) from the group $Gr^1$ of individuals with AUD as an external variable.

-Appendix \ref{sec:whole_output_EEG} summarizes the output provided by our approach while Fig. \ref{fig:res_EEG_data} focuses on the estimated differential network describing changes in EEG functional connectivity induced by AUD.
-In this figure, the direction of the changes are inferred by plotting the decimal logarithm of the weights in Eq. (\ref{eq:edge_weights}).
+Appendix \ref{sec:whole_output_EEG} summarizes the output provided by our approach, while Fig. \ref{fig:res_EEG_data} focuses on the estimated differential network describing changes in EEG functional connectivity related to AUD.
+In this figure, strengthening and attenuation of the interaction strength are discerned through the decimal logarithm of the weights in Eq. (\ref{eq:edge_weights}).